nstares0/itinerary-planner-project/itinerary_lab_schema.md

 - __permission_name__		: `string` __(validate not nil)__  <==This is either "Admin" or "Editor".
 If neither admin or editor are declared for a user on an itinerary or attraction, then that user is a companion.

+(nick) this is what i worked out for the relationships. there is some overlap with christian but i am putting it in here for reference.

+user.rb  has_many :users_itineraries, dependent: :destroy
+has_many :itineraries, through: :users_itineraries

+has_many :users_attractions, dependent: :destroy
+has_many :attractions, through: :attractions_users

+has_many :reviews
+——————————————————————————————————
+itinerary.rb has_many :users_itineraries, dependent:destroy
+has_many :users, through: users_itineraries

+has_many :itineraries_attractions, dependent :destroy
+has_many :attractions, through: :itineraries_attractions

+has_many :reviews, as: :reviewable ——————————————————————————————————
+attraction.rb
+has_many :users_attractions, dependent: :destroy
+has many :users, through: attractions_users

+has_many :itineraries_attractions, dependent :destroy
+has_many :itineraries, through: :itineraries_attractions
+has_many :reviews, as: :reviewable ——————————————————————————————————
+review.rb
+belongs_to :reviewable, polymorphic: true belongs_to :user
+——————————————————————————————————
+users_itineraries.rb
+belongs_to :user
+belongs_to :movie
+——————————————————————————————————
+attractions_users.rb
+belongs_to :attraction
+belongs_to :user
+——————————————————————————————————
+itineraries_attractions.rb
+belongs_to :itinerary
+belongs_to :attraction